 WP_DEBUG a WordPress website error example

-The issue can then be resolved or reported to your developer or the theme or plugin developer.
+The issue can then be resolved or reported to your developer, theme, or plugin developer.

 The WordPress Debug Log: What Is It?